UiharuKazari2008/openCreditIC/README.md

-# openCreditPass / PayPass
+# openCreditIC / PayPass
-Cheap and DIY Networked RFID Reader for arcade cabinet credit payments.
+Cheap Networked RFID Reader(s) and cloud-free server for arcade cabinet credit payments.
 Uses card serial number for ID and local server to manage cards and balances

 I hold no responsibility if you use this in a buiness as of the time of writing there is no encryption or authentication with the server/readers